-(g) Employee Benefits
+(i) Employee Benefits

 The Authority does not employ staff.
-The General Manager of the Contract Cleaning Industry Authority is the person appointed as the General Manager of the Building and Construction Authority and manages the business of the Contract Cleaning Industry Authority.
-The staff of the Building and Construction Authority provide the Contract Cleaning Industry (Portable Long Service Leave) Authority with the administrative support services that it requires to carry out its functions.
-Costs incurred on the Statement of Comprehensive Income under employee expenses represent committee attendance fees for board members.
+The General Manager of the Contract Cleaning Industry Authority is the person appointed as the General Manager of the Building and Construction Industry Authority and manages the business of the Contract Cleaning Industry Authority.
+The staff of the Building and Construction Industry Authority provide the Contract Cleaning Industry Authority with the administrative support services that it requires to carry out its functions.
+Costs shown in the Statement of Comprehensive Income under employee expenses represent committee attendance fees for board members.

-(h) Portable Long Service Leave Scheme Benefits
+(j) Portable Long Service Leave Scheme Benefits

 The long service leave liability of the scheme was determined via actuarial assessment as required by the Contract Cleaning Industry (Portable Long Service Leave) Act 2005.
 The liability has been recorded both as a current liability and as a non-current liability and in accordance with AASB 101 Presentation of Financial Statements and AASB 137 Provisions, Contingent Liabilities and Contingent Assets whereby the current liability represents any amount of scheme benefits liability for which the Authority does not have an unconditional right to defer settlement for at least twelve months after the reporting date.
-Where the settlement of the obligation is expected after 12 or more months, the obligation is discounted to the present value using a discount rate equal to the projected long-term rate of return on the scheme's assets of 7%.
+Where the settlement of the obligation is expected after 12 or more months, the obligation is discounted to the present value using a discount rate equal to the projected long-term rate of return on the scheme's assets of 7.5% for 2013-14.
 Refer Note 11.

-(i) Insurance
+(k) Insurance

-The Authority's risks are insured through the Queensland Government Insurance Fund, premiums being paid on a risk assessment basis.
-In addition, the Authority pays premiums to WorkCover Queensland in respect of its obligations for compensation.
+The Authority's risks are insured through the Queensland Government Insurance Fund and premiums are paid on a risk assessment basis.
+In addition, the Authority pays premiums to WorkCover Queensland in respect of its obligations for employee compensation.

-(j) Taxation
+(I) Taxation

 The activities of the Authority are exempt from Commonwealth taxation except for Fringe Benefits Tax (FBT) and Goods and Services Tax (GST).
 GST credits receivable from, and GST payable to the ATO, are recognised.
 The collection of levies is not subject to GST.
+Refer Note 7.

-(k) Issuance of Financial Statements
+(m) Issuance of Financial Statements